loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki sendQueueSize|50000|Max number of events to keep in the send queue.
-When the queue is full, incoming log events are dropped drainOnStop|true|Wait util all remaining events are sent before shutdown the appender verbose|false|If true, the appender will print its own debug logs to stderr
+When the queue is full, incoming log events are dropped drainOnStop|true|Wait util all remaining events are sent before shutdown the appender metricsEnabled|false|If true, the appender will report its metrics using Micrometer verbose|false|If true, the appender will print its own debug logs to stderr

 ### HTTP settings